The 50 best films on Amazon Prime Video in December 2025

 From classic rom-coms and action movies to underrated gems, there are amazing movies on Prime Video

-Amazon Prime has an incredible, wide-ranging library of some of the best films on streaming – if you can find them.
+Amazon Prime Video has an incredible, wide-ranging library of some of the best films on streaming – if you can find them.

 There’s something for everyone: action (including every James Bond movie), romance, fantasy, comedies, and everything in between.
 If you’re not ready to leave the spooky season behind, Prime Video’s scarier offerings rival the best horror movies on Netflix.